-1. Fan out your fingers, hold squeegee at a 30 - 45 degree angle from upright, and use firm, even pressure to pull ink across screen toward yourself.
+1. Fan out your fingers, hold squeegee at about a 30 - 40 degree angle from upright, and use firm, even pressure to pull ink across screen toward yourself.
 When you get to the frame, use squeegee to carry ink back across image, then pull it a second time.
-This time leave squeegee resting against raised end of frame.
+This time leave squeegee resting at a slant, against raised end of frame.
 Lift screen, place block of wood under either side of frame, and remove print.
+Don't worry if it sticks to the screen; just pull it off.